davisjam/davisjam.github.io/_pages/research.md

 ### Which computing systems?

-There are many ways to answer this question.
-Here are some of the dimensions that we consider.

-#### Time

-We consider both existing and future computing systems.

-In order to improve the quality of existing computing systems, we take a scientific engineering approach.
+In order to improve the quality of *existing* computing systems, we take a scientific engineering approach.
 We empirically study engineering practices in order to drive the development of tools and systems that reflect practitioners’ needs and address their misconceptions.
 We blend techniques from software engineering, systems, and security in order to understand, measure, and ameliorate the issues that computing practitioners face.

-In order to improve the quality of future computing systems, we are interested in:
+In order to improve the quality of *future* computing systems, we are interested in:

 1. Proposing new paradigms to transform how these systems are designed, built, and deployed.
 2. Improving computing education.
 If future computing professionals are better prepared, they are less likely to make the kinds of errors that lead to bugs and security flaws, and to avoid practices that lead to inequitable computing systems.

-#### Domain

-- We study *web technologies*, for example input processing tools like regular expressions.
-- We study *emerging paradigms*, for example server-side event-driven programming/Node.js and web-friendly query languages/GraphQL).
-- In addition, we will soon begin studying scientific computing and other domains as well.

-#### Age

-We are interested in improving legacy and new systems alike.

 ## Research projects